-Type of limit Dose Limit Effective dose 1 mSv per year Annual equivalent dose in the lens of the eye 15 mSv per year Annual equivalent dose in the skin 50 mSv per year
+Type of limit Dose Limit 1

+Effective dose 1 mSv in a year 2

+Annual equivalent dose in:

+the lens of the eye 15 mSv

+the skin 3 50 mSv
-The limits apply to the sum of the relevant doses from external exposure in the specified period and the 50-year committed dose (to age 70 years for children) from intakes in the same period.

-In special circumstances, a higher value of effective dose could be allowed in a single year, provided that the average over five years does not exceed 1 mSv per year.

-The equivalent dose limit for the skin applies to the dose averaged over any 1 cm area of skin, regardless of the total area exposed.
+- The limits apply to the sum of the relevant doses from external exposure in the specified period and the 50-year committed dose (to age 70 years for children) from intakes in the same period. - In special circumstances, a higher value of effective dose could be allowed in a single year, provided that the average over five years does not exceed 1 mSv per year. - The equivalent dose limit for the skin applies to the dose averaged over any 1 cm2 area of skin, regardless of the total area exposed.
 The dose to the skin also contributes to the effective dose, this contribution being the average dose to the entire skin multiplied by the tissue weighting factor for the skin.